1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 18. The Council may delegate any of its duties and responsibilities to Committees consisting of one or more Council Members together with such other non-Council Members as the Council may appoint, but every Committee shall conform to such direction as the Council shall impose on it.

-19. A quorum necessary for the transaction of the business of the Council shall be seven Council Members or their Alternates.
+19. A quorum necessary for the transaction of the business of the Council shall be five Council Members or their Alternates.

 21. The Secretary, on the requisition of four Council Members or their Alternates, may at any time summon a meeting of the Council.
 Notice of the meetings of the Council may be by email or otherwise.